PataphysicalSociety/soupault.app/site/reference-manual.md

 ### Widget behaviour

 Widgets that require a selector option first check if there’s an element matching that selector in the page.
-If there’s no such element, they do nothing, since they wouldn’t have a place to insert their output anyway.
+If there is no such element, they do nothing, since they would not have a place to insert their output anyway.

-Thus, the simplest way to ensure a widget doesn’t run on a particular page is to make sure that page doesn’t have its target element.
+Thus, the simplest way to ensure a widget does not run on a particular page is to make sure that page does not have its target element.

-If a page has more than one element matching the same selector, the first element is used as widget’s target.
+If a page has more than one element matching the same selector, the first element is used as widget's target.

 ### Widget configuration